fbjornstrup/Crashes-New-York/pages/machinelearning.md

 <img src="Feature importance_weather.png" width="550" height="450">

-As some of the features might be difficult to understand, the most difficult ones are explained below:
+As some of the features might be difficult to understand, some of them are explained below:

 - `WSF5`: Windspeed Fastes Five Seconds
 - `TMIN`: Minimum Temperature